 With high wooden columns and frames, the Peacocks, delicate lotus flowers and royal elephants attract the visitors.

-- BAPS Shri Swaminarayan Mandir, Toronto
+16. BAPS Shri Swaminarayan Mandir, Toronto

-It took 18 months to complete the construction of this Hindu Temple and also consists of 24,000 pieces of hand-carved Italian Carrara marble, Turkish calcareous and Indian pink stone.
+The BAPS Shri Swaminarayan Mandir was founded by the BAPS Swaminarayan Sanstha in Etobicoke, Toronto, Ontario, Canada.
+BAPS Swaminarayan Sanstha, led by Mahant Swami Maharaj, is a global spiritual body in Hinduism’s Swaminarayan branch.
+The Hindu Temple was constructed in 18 months and consists of 24,000 pieces of hand-carved Italian Carrara marble, Turkish calcareous and Indian pink stone.
 The temple is the largest of its kind in Canada and was constructed in accordance with the guidelines outlined in ancient Hindu scriptures.
-The grounds spread over 18 acres and, in addition to the temple, there is also a Heritage Museum.
+The grounds spread over 18 acres and, in addition to the temple, there is a Heritage Museum.
 The temple celebrated its 10-year anniversary in July 2017.

-- The Swaminarayan Akshardham Temple, America – An Absolute Marvel
+17. The Swaminarayan Akshardham Temple, America

 Akshardham Temple in New Jersey is one of the largest Hindu Temples.
 The campus spreads over 160 acres.
 A center of divinity and Hinduism, the temple opened in 2014.

-- Radha Madhav Temple, Austin – A Major Hindu Temple
+18. Radha Madhav Temple, Austin

-In addition, Radha Madhav Dham includes an ashram that provides accommodation to devotees who want to follow the path of devotion seriously, and also guests who visit regularly for devotional activities can stay there.
+In addition, Radha Madhav Dham includes an ashram that provides resident accommodation to devotees who want to follow the path of devotion seriously, and guests who visit regularly for devotional activities can stay there.

-- Arulmigu Sri Rajakaliamman Temple, Malaysia
+19. Arulmigu Sri Rajakaliamman Temple, Malaysia

 Arulmigu Sri Rajakaliamman Glass Temple is a beautiful Hindu Temple in Johor Bahru, Malaysia.
 It’s also one of the main tourist destinations.

 The roof has 10 gold-completed models.
-The models represent the lifecycle from birth, adolescence, adulthood, and also death.
+The models represent the lifecycle from birth, adolescence, adulthood, maturity, and also death.

-- Shiva and Krishna Mandir, Dubai
+20. Shiva and Krishna Mandir, Dubai

-- Madhya Kailash Temple, South Africa – A Notable Hindu Temple
+21. Madhya Kailash Temple, South Africa

 Hinglaj Mata is a Hindu temple in Hinglaj, a town on the Makran coast in Balochistan.
 It’s one of the Hindu goddess Sati’s 51 Shakti Peethas and one of the two Shakti Peethas in Pakistan.
 It’s a Durga or Devi in a mountain on Hingol River banks.
 Over the past three decades, the place has become increasingly popular and a point of reference for many Hindu communities in Pakistan.
 Hinglaj Yatra is also Pakistan’s biggest Hindu pilgrimage.
 About 250,000 people participate in the Hinglaj Yathra.